Influencer Marketing – why should you consider peer review sites?

 - 92% of B2B buyers are more likely to purchase after reading a trusted review (G2 and Heinz Marketing, 2017).

-While you may have read a tale or two about fake Amazon reviews and getting friends and family to write about a holiday chalet on TripAdvisor, when it comes to B2B peer review sites things are much more regulated and the process of working with influencer sites is a lot clearer.
+You may have read about fake Amazon reviews or friends and family gushing about a holiday chalet on TripAdvisor.
+For B2B peer review sites, there is much more in the way of regulation, and the process of working with influencer sites is clearer.

-To give some context here, peer review sites are most relevant to software providers that are targeting businesses.
-For example, the adoption of cloud software has increased beyond all recognition in last decade.
-The Software as Service (or SaaS) market has become mainstream and with it the importance of reading and relying upon peer reviews to inform purchasing decisions has also risen.
-The reason for this is simple; it’s great to get a free trial of a piece of software but even better if you can read about the experiences (positive and negative) of your peers.
+The Software as Service (or SaaS) market has become mainstream, and with it, the importance of reading and relying upon peer reviews to inform purchasing decisions has grown.
+The reason for this is simple: it’s great to get a free trial of a piece of software, but it’s even better if you can read about your peers’ experiences (positive and negative).

 Before you start to target peer review sites, you need to ask yourself a few questions: